Bud Light vs. Dylan Mulvaney: The $1.4 Billion Case Study

 Did leadership stick to its position?
 No. Heinerscheid going on leave, Blake stepping back, and Doukeris characterizing the partnership as "small volume" all signal retreat.
 A company that genuinely believed in the partnership as a business decision would have defended it as a business decision.

-Accountability without consistency: AB InBev spent $1 billion trying to win back a customer base it implicitly abandoned when it failed to stand behind the activation.
-That’s a high cost for taking no meaningful position on either side of a culture war argument.
+Accountability without consistency.
+AB InBev spent $1 billion trying to win back a customer base it implicitly abandoned when it failed to stand behind the activation.
+That is a high cost for taking no meaningful position on either side of a culture-war argument.

 Sources